openforcefield/open-forcefield-data/README.md

 This is an attempt to create a set of molecules that use all the parameters in the smirnoff99Frosst force field.

+# Construction of benchmarks

+In the `construct_benchmarks` directory we are experimenting with filtering strategies to construct benchmark/test sets that are suitable given the chemistry we have fitted on.